SebastienGllmt/Chromedriver-Selenium-Bug/README.md

 id: jnbggedlnjedoclkloemghehimmjlfea
 ```

 ### Other helpful tips

 You can find the CRX parsing code of Chromium [here](https://github.com/chromium/chromium/tree/master/components/crx_file)

 You can check the contents of both CRX files is byte-for-byte the same either by unzipping both files or checking their content from https://robwu.nl/crxviewer/

+Selenium-Webderive code for adding an extension [can be found here](https://github.com/SeleniumHQ/selenium/blob/d5a93cc0559fa27c367b71a212b0e613e1d9a7dd/javascript/node/selenium-webdriver/chrome.js#L426)